 - Easily distracted: Auditory learners often have difficulty concentrating in both noisy environments and during quiet work or study.

-- Benefit from repetition: auditory learners learn well from auditory repetition, and will grasp key concepts fully just by hearing information repeated multiple times (similar to linguistic learners who also disproportionally benefit from verbal information)
+- Benefit from repetition: auditory learners learn well from auditory repetition, and will grasp key concepts fully just by hearing information repeated multiple times.
+This is similar to linguistic learners who also disproportionally benefit from verbal information.

-- Enjoy music: auditory learners love music (often classical music), and may hum or sing along with the song.
+- Enjoy music: auditory/aural learners love music (often classical music), and may hum or sing along with the song.

-- Have trouble writing down information: Auditory learners may have trouble writing down information accurately.
-This is because they’re so used to hearing and remembering that they almost forget they can also write things down.
+- Have trouble writing down information: auditory learners may have trouble writing down information accurately.
+It’s because they’re so used to hearing and remembering they almost forget they can write things down.

 How Does Auditory Learning Compares to Kinesthetic Learning?

-Auditory and kinesthetic learning style are two vastly different ways of taking in information, and both are effective and both can also be combined for superb results:
+Auditory and kinesthetic learning style are two vastly different ways of taking in information.
+Both learning methods are effective and both can be combined for superb results:

 Kinesthetic learning involves learning through touch, motion and movement.
-Kinesthetic learners love building sets, model kits, and interactive displays, and they may tear things apart to learn about them.
+Kinesthetic learners love building sets, model kits, and interactive displays.
+They also love tearing things apart to learn about them.

 How Does Auditory Learning Compares to Visual Learning?